IgorSusmelj/pytorch-styleguide/README.md

         return out
 ```

 Here the skip connection of a *ResNet block* has been implemented directly in the forward pass.
-Pytorch allows for dynamic operations during the forward pass.
+PyTorch allows for dynamic operations during the forward pass.

-### A Network with multiple outputs in Pytorch
+### A Network with multiple outputs in PyTorch
 For a network requiring multiple outputs, such as building a perceptual loss using a pretrained VGG network we use the following pattern:
 ``` python
 class Vgg19(torch.nn.Module):